RyanClementsHax/notes/cloud/aws/aws.md

     - enables you to create, update, or delete stacks across multiple accounts and regions in a single operation
   - change sets
     - allow you to preview how proposed changes to a stack might impact your running resources
+  - drift protection
+    - detect any changes you made to resources outside of cloud formation templates
   - UI provided to create these
+  - automates deployments of aws resources, but not applications and code onto hosts
+    - not to on prem tho
 - sqs (simple queue service)
   - like rabbitmq
   - pull service